- Give Each Child

 Carroll School's Strategy for Teacher Professional Development

-Carroll has developed five professional training courses that all faculty will complete within their first five years of employment.
+The Hall Copacino Institute of Professional Study courses were created to help identify and train teachers for the different aspects that make a successful teacher at Carroll.
 These courses have been created meticulously by the Carroll Academic Leadership Team (ALT) over the past two years.
 Simultaneous with Carroll’s departure from the broad and generalized professional development requirements of the Massachusetts Department of Elementary and Secondary Education, we have installed this focused regimen of professional coursework in order to give all our teachers the tools for educating our students.

-The five courses are: (1) Pedagogy: How to Teach, (2) Orton-Gillingham Principles, (3) The Whole Child: The Social-Emotional Side of Language-Based Learning Disabilities, (4) Diversity, Equity, and Inclusion (DEI), and (5) Data-Informed Instruction.
+The five courses are: (1) Pedagogy: How to Teach, (2) Orton-Gillingham Principles, (3) The Whole Child: The Social-Emotional Side of Language-Based Learning Disabilities, (4) Technology for Teaching, and (5) Data-Informed Instruction.
 In addition, a special course of study for new faculty was implemented that includes elements of each of the five courses.

 On our recent professional development day, we launched four of these courses for the first time.
 The fifth of these courses, DEI, has been underway for all faculty and staff since September 2018 and continues throughout this school year.